With growth comes change, and with the growth of NUARI’s SSC (Security Situation Center), a new home is in order.

 What is the SSC?

 In the world of cybersecurity, NUARI’s SSC most closely resembles a security operations center (SOC).
 What sets the NUARI SSC apart is that it shares and receives information from federal and state law enforcement partners/agencies for increased protection against threat actors.
-This mutual transparency enables the SCC to take a more proactive approach to cyber threats on the networks they serve.
+This mutual transparency enables the SSC to take a more proactive approach to cyber threats on the networks they serve.

 Where are they going?